folt-a/godot-idea-board/README.md

 It can also be found in the right-click menu.

-#### Undo / Redo　（Ctrl+Z / Shift+Ctrl+Z）

-Saving the file will delete the history.

-This is a simplified version, so do not be too overconfident.

 #### Save　（Ctrl+S）

 Overwrites all canvas states to the layout file.

-History will be lost and undo/redo will not be possible.

 ---